O1ahmad/ansible-role-grafana/README.md

 #### Datasources

 Grafana supports many different storage backends for your time series data known as datasources.
-Each datsource can be configured in a set of `json|yml` configuration files under Grafana's `provisioning` directory (which can be adjusted within the `[paths]` grafana.ini section.
+Each datsource can be configured in a set of `json|yml` configuration files under Grafana's `provisioning` directory, which can be adjusted within the `[paths]` grafana.ini section.

-These datasoure configurations can expressed within the hash, `grafana_datasources`, which contains a list of data source structures for activation and another for deletion, keyed by `datasources` and `deleteDatasources`, respectively, with list of dicts as values, themselves, representing individual datsource specifications.
+These datasoure configurations can expressed within the hash, `grafana_datasources`.
+This hash contains a list of data source structures for activation and another for deletion, keyed by `datasources` and `deleteDatasources`, respectively.
+The values themselves consist of a list of dicts representing individual datasource specifications.
 See [here](https://grafana.com/docs/grafana/latest/features/datasources/#supported-data-sources) for more details and a list of supported datasources.

 `grafana_datasources: <list-of-dicts>` (**default**: [])
 - specifies grafana datasource definitions to render.
 See [here](https://grafana.com/grafana/plugins?orderBy=weight&direction=asc) for a reference to available datasources from the community and their respective options.